KillianDavitt/docker-nebula/Developing on Docker with Stack Emacs Yesod and Intero.md

 For more examples and ideas, visit: https://docs.docker.com/engine/userguide/
 ```
 If that doesn't work, and if you get a connection error, then docker is not picking up web proxy details.
 Solve this by editing `/etc/default/docker` and setting `http_proxy` to `http://www-proxy.scss.tcd.ie:8080/`.
-Restart the docker service with `/etc/init.d/docker restart`.
+Restart the docker service with `/etc/init.d/docker restart` or `service docker restart`.

 If you get that working, Docker is now running on your node.
 However, if the `docker run` command did not succeed, you most likely have a network configuration problem.It may be worth your while reviewing the network configuration steps described in the section below on creating a _boot2docker_ based host, to see if you can diagnose and correct the problem.